 While thinking about having a stable Wi-Fi connection may be the last thing on your mind with Black Friday looming on the horizon, skipping on this kind of investment may be something you end up regretting down the line.
 Do yourself a favor and upgrade your connection and check our top picks to keep your connection swift and steady.

 Standard: AC1900 IEEE 802.11 a/b/g/n/ac | Frequencies: 2.4GHz + 5GHz | Dimensions: 85 x 75 x 20 mm (3.35 x 2.95 x 0.79 in.) | Weight: 48g (1.7 oz)

 There are nano adapters at the tiny end of the scale, and at the opposite end is the Trendnet TEW-809UB.
-This networking device tosses portability out the window, for faster AC1900 (N600, AC1300) speeds and serious antennas.
-You can count ‘em as there are no less than four external antennas, all positionable with a strength of 5 dBi each.
+This networking device tosses portability out the window, for faster AC1900 (N600, AC1300) speeds and serious antennas—four, to be exact, all positionable with a strength of 5 dBi each.
 There is only a driver provided, but no software.
 Rather, Windows is in control of the networking duties.
 The adapter does not support MU-MIMO, but does support Beamforming.

 In use, the Trendnet TEW-809UB is rock stable and fast.
-It retails for $109, with a street price on Amazon of $79.
 It puts its antennas to good use, beating every other adapter tested on our new wireless fringe location testing—on both the 2.4 GHz and 5 GHz bands.
 For using Wi-Fi in a challenging situation with a poor signal, this is the adapter to go with.

 Best portable USB Wi-Fi adapter